A Multiscale Theory for Image Registration and Nonlinear Inverse Problems: Introduction

 If $v_j$ converges to $0$ as $j$ goes to infinity, then this method provides a multiscale representation $f=\sum_{j=0}^{\infty}u_j$ of the image $f$.
 The result proved in \cite[Theorem~2.2]{T-N-V} is the following: \begin{teo}[\textbf{Tadmor-Nezzar-Vese}] Let $f\in BV(\mathbb{R}^2)$.
 Let $\lambda_n=\lambda_02^n$ for some $\lambda_0>0$ and any $n\in\mathbb{N}$.
 Then $f$ admits the following $(BV,L^2)$ hierarchical decomposition\textnormal{:}

 where the convergence is in the strong sense in $L^2(\mathbb{R}^2)$.
 Furthermore, the following energy identity holds\textnormal{:}

 \end{teo}

 This result was extended in \cite[Corollary~2.3]{T-N-V} to $f$ belonging to a class of intermediate spaces between $L^2$ and $BV$.
-The question of whether it holds for any $f\in L^2$ had remained open.
-We will show in Theorem~\ref{ourhierarchythm} that the above theorem extends to arbitrary $f\in L^2$, as a special case of a more general result, Theorem~\ref{mainthm0}.
+The question of whether it holds for any $f\in L^2$ was left open.\footnote{We wish to thank the anonymous referee for bringing to our attention reference \cite{Jaw-Mil} where such a result was announced in the context of a more general interpolation theory approach.
+A complete proof does not appear to have been published.} We will show in Theorem~\ref{ourhierarchythm} that the above theorem extends to arbitrary $f\in L^2$, as a special case of a more general result, Theorem~\ref{mainthm0}.